-All students that have attended Turning Pointe Career College for one year will maximize independence by mastering 80% of skills trained.
-Independence will be measured based on current level of performance and subsequent skill mastery in the following three areas: social communication, independent living, and employability skills based on Career College's Course Outlines.
+All students that have attended Autism Career Connection for one year will maximize independence by mastering 80% of skills trained.
+Independence will be measured based on current level of performance and subsequent skill mastery in the following three areas: social communication, independent living, and employability skills based on program course outlines.

-Student data will be collected bi-weekly and analyzed both program wide and per individual student quarterly.
+Student data will be collected at the beginning and end of training and analyzed with respect to the program and per individual student

-Data Collection - Continuous student specific data is taken for all Turning Pointe Career College students on program outcomes and skill domains.
+Data Collection - Continuous student specific data is taken for all Autism Career Connection students on program outcomes and skill domains.
 Data collection procedures may be outlined by specific curriculum resources and/or assessments or created by Turning Pointe specialists.
 Data collected in all area is analyzed regularly to maximize instruction and behavioral interventions and also used to make adjustments to student programming as necessary.